IntentArchitect/Docs/articles/release-notes/intent-architect-v3.3.md

 - Module searching now searches the Module's Summary and Tags fields.
 - Improved speed of refreshing errors on designers immediately after loading.
 - Refreshing of errors immediately after loading a designer no longer blocks interaction with the user interface.
+- Shift + F5 shortcut key added for running the Software Factory with debugging.

 ### Issues fixed in 3.3.16

 - Fixed: Domain query mapping freezes UI in large, complex domains.
 Now limits association inspection to 5 traversals.
 - Fixed: Loading mapping to Services designer in a different application would fail.
+- Fixed: Selection of Software Factory Execution file changes would ignore the search filter resulting in up, down and shift shortcut keys being able to select hidden elements.

 ## Version 3.3.15